-It is narrated by Aishaj, may Allah be pleased with her, that Rasulullah, peace and blessings be upon him, said: "Exchange presents with one another, for they remove ill feelings from the hearts" (Tirmidhi).
+It is narrated by Aisha, may Allah be pleased with her, that Prophet Muhammad, peace and blessings be upon him, said: "Exchange presents with one another, for they remove ill feelings from the hearts" (Tirmidhi).

-Eidee, in some Muslim cultures, is money given as a gift to children on Eid instead of a present, like a toy.
+Eidee, in some Muslim cultures, is money given as a gift to children on Eid instead of a presen.

 For me, growing up, Eid was a day to dress in fancy clothes, pray in a big hall, maybe go to someone's house or invite someone over, and then collect the same bills (minus inflation) year after year and later give them to my parents.

-As a child, I really had no value for the bills.
-While the initial excitement of getting $10 and $20 is fun (as a child, I considered them a LOT of money), it eventually wears off.
+As a child, I had no value for the bills.
+While the initial excitement of getting $10 and $20 at that age is fun, it eventually wears off.
 In the end, they're just pieces of paper with dead presidents or prime ministers on them.

-First, when children see their non-Muslim classmates, particularly those who celebrate Christmas, receiving gifts on the holiday, there is a potential to feel left out.
+First, when children see their non-Muslim friends and classmates receiving gifts on the holidays, specifically Christmas, there is a potential to feel left out.
 Gift-giving allows the child to show and tell their friends about what they received during Eid.
-This also provides an excellent Dawa opportunity to explain what Eid is and the importance of the day for Muslims, even kids.
+This also provides an excellent opportunity to explain what Eid is and the importance of the day for Muslims, even kids.

-Second, giving a gift to a child or anyone else indicates you felt they were important enough to merit the time and trouble it took to find something appropriate.
+Next, giving a gift indicates you felt they were important enough to merit the time and trouble it took to find something appropriate.

 Also consider this Hadith in Muslim.
-Abu Huraira related that the Prophet (peace and blessings be upon him) said: "Three things please Allah and three displease Him.
+Abu Huraira related that the Prophet said: "Three things please Allah and three displease Him.
 It pleases Him that you should worship Him without associating anything with Him and that you should hold fast to the rope of Allah all together without being divided.
 It displeases Him that you should indulge in much talk and much asking and in wasting money."

 Our spending must be moderate, and in line with what we can afford.
 Having to take on a second job or borrow money to buy presents, as is the case with some people when it comes to Christmas shopping, reflects an unhealthy and dangerous attitude towards gift-giving.

 You may think it's too late to get Eid presents for the kids now.
 No problem.
-Start saving and planning for next Eid, Insha Allah.
-Then when you've given Aminah or Saeed their gifts watch their faces and compare: which made them happier, the well-thought out gift they wanted, or the ten dollars it took you seconds to whip out of your wallet?
+Start saving and planning for next Eid.
+Then when you've given that special child or children in your life their gift, watch their faces and compare: Which made them happier, the well-thought out gift they wanted, or the ten dollars it took you seconds to whip out of your wallet